ALDOT plans lane closures on stretch of I-59 in St. Clair Co. starting Monday (free content)

 Beginning at 7 a.m., Monday, weather permitting, ALDOT will close either the right or left lane of I-59 Northbound at various locations for clearing, grassing and surveying operations in the work area.

 All travel lanes are expected to reopen around 4 p.m.
 Monday.
 These same lane closures will be in place from 7 a.m. until 4 p.m.
-Tuesday, May 14, thru Saturday, May 18.
+Tuesday, May 21, thru Thursday, May 23, and 7 a.m. to noon Friday, May 24.

-Beginning at 8 a.m., Monday, weather permitting, ALDOT will close either the right or left lane of I-59 Southbound at various locations forclearing, grassing and surveying operations in the work area.
+Beginning at 8 a.m., Monday, weather permitting, ALDOT will close either the right or left lane of I-59 Southbound at various locations forpavingoperations in the work area.

 Motorists are requested to consider using alternate routes, adjust arrival/departure times, observe work zone speed limits and other work zone signs, and use extreme caution in this area.
 ALDOT thanks motorists for their patience during this construction operation to improve Alabama’s roadways, the releases say.